‘Deploy the army? That’s the politics of Facebook likes’

 The Belgian state becomes co-owner of the nuclear power plants.
 A special decision for a Liberal prime minister.

 “Yes, ten years ago I probably would have had a different view of it than I do today.
 But above all it shows the growing importance of the idea’taking back control‘.
 In the past, we often said – not unjustly – that our energy supply is out of our hands, that decisions are made in Paris.
-Now we change that again.
+Now we change that once more.
 I do not follow the criticism that this partnership will cost us a lot of money.
 In recent decades, these nuclear power plants have been very profitable.”

 In the meantime, there is still no solution for the winter of 2025-2026.
 Grid operator Elia fears power shortages.